2004 United States presidential election in Oklahoma

 The 2004 United States presidential election in Oklahoma took place on November 2, 2004, and was part of the 2004 United States presidential election.
 Voters chose seven representatives, or electors to the Electoral College, who voted for president and vice president.

 Oklahoma was won by incumbent President George W. Bush by a 31.14% margin of victory.
 Prior to the election, all 12 news organizations considered this a state Bush would win, or otherwise considered a safe red state.
 Bush won this state, every single county, and congressional district.
 Giving Bush 65.57% of the vote, it was the most Republican state in the south and Bush's fifth best performance in the country after Utah, Wyoming, Idaho and Nebraska.

 Oklahoma has been a Republican-leaning state since 1952 and a Republican stronghold since 1980.
-This was the first of five consecutive elections to date in which every county in the state was won by the Republican candidate.
+This was the first of six consecutive elections to date in which every county in the state was won by the Republican candidate.